fed-v/nuxt3-aws-cognito-login/README.md

-# Nuxt 3 Cognito login using Amplify
+# Nuxt 3 Cognito login using AWS Amplify

-This is a simple demo that uses Amplify to create a protected application.
+This is a simple demo that uses AWS Amplify Gen 2 to create a protected application.

 Features include: